metalsoft-io/UI-console-implementation-example/README.md

 ```

 **Important Note for UI Server Block**: Ensure that the path specified for transferring the UI build files to the proxy server aligns with your NGINX configuration file.
 Specifically, if you are transferring UI build files to `/usr/share/nginx/html`, then the `<path_to_root>` value in your NGINX config file's UI Server Block should also be set to `/usr/share/nginx/html`.

+**Folder Existence**: Before transferring the build files, make sure that the folders `/usr/share/nginx/html` and `/usr/share/nginx/server` exist on your proxy server.
+If they don't, you'll need to create them.

 ### Setup on Proxy Server